Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zz3FDAM8zxs.md

 ### Transcript

-> why would jace donate a hair to come here there we go we're one person now, that looks so funny on stream no it didn't shut up right the 180. oh so funny i'm gonna go automate motors enjoy the stream thanks hope you hope you managed to do it in a in a good way cause motors is doing it a good way insert dragon ball z fusion here that's true comment no that's not the one i don't know if we got it or not now we're snaze it worked that was nice
+> why would jace donate a hair to come here there we go we're one person now, that looks so funny on stream no it didn't shut up right the 180. oh so funny I'm gonna go automate motors enjoy the stream thanks hope you hope you managed to do it in a in a good way cause motors is doing it a good way insert dragon ball z fusion here that's true comment no that's not the one I don't know if we got it or not now we're snaze it worked that was nice